EnableX/UIkit_Sample_React-Native/README.md

 * Share Room ID with others to join the Virtual Room with you.

 Note:
-* This Sample flutter Application created a Virtual Room with limited Participant and 1 Moderator only.
+* This Sample React-Native Application created a Virtual Room with limited Participant and 1 Moderator only.
 * In case of emulator/simulator your local stream will not create.
 It will create only on real device.

 ## 2. Testing Environment